num3ric/Cinder-OculusRift/README.md

 Usage
 -----------------
-First, initialize the rift manager in prepareSettings, *and also make sure to disable framerate*.
-(Aslo make sure that msaa 16 is disabled.)
+First, initialize the rift manager in prepareSettings. *Also make sure to disable framerate and msaa 16*!)

 ```
 hmd::RiftManager::initialize();